aau-claaudia/sci-sw-dev-2021/scientific_software_management_plan.md

 ## Methods:
 *Which statistical methods are used?
 To which extend do you need to develop your own methods?
 To which extend can you use off-the-shell methods?*

-standardised statistical methods and some transformations of the data.
+Standardised statistical methods and some transformations of the data.
 At the moment I don't have much need to develop some methods myself.